 8. Best Buy will take all your old electronics to be recycled.
 If you have a lot, they charge a small fee.
 If you have too much to haul on your own, call a company like All Green Recycling.
 They charge for pick-up, but if you schedule it on a day they have other pick-ups in your area, it’s really nominal.
 I paid $30 for a giant pile of computer monitors, old DVD players, CD players, and even a VCR.

 9. Wash down walls and baseboards.
-This is something you should do on a quarterly basis.
+This is something you should do on a quarterly basis or just contact a power washing Middletown CT service to do it for you.

 Update: I just read this article with the best list of 200 things that you don’t need and should throw away.
 It’s good reinforcement when you’re going through items.